exploratory-io/book/wrangling/bind_rows.md

 ### From + (plus) Button
 ![](images/command-bind-rows-df-menu.png)

-* Click "+" button and select "Other" - > "Bind ..." -> "Rows"
+* Click "+" button and select "Merge (Add Rows / Union)"

 ## Bind multiple data frames by row

 ![](images/bind_rows.png)

+1. Select Operation Type for the Merge
-1. Select Data Frames that you want to bind.
+2. Select Data Frames that you want to bind.
-2. Column Name for Data Frame ID - Data frames identifier.
-When .id is supplied, a new column of identifiers is created to link each row to its original data frame.
-The labels are taken from the named arguments to bind_rows().
-When a list of data frames is supplied, the labels are taken from the names of the list.
-If no names are found a numeric sequence is used instead.
+3. Reserve Data Frame Name - When this checkbox is checked, Data Frame Name is automatically added as a new ID column.
+4. Force Data Type to Match - When this checkbox is checked, it allows you to merge data frames whose column data types are different.
+After the merge, it detects and assigns appropriate data types to these columns.